What you’ll do

 Connect Apple and submit

 Sign in with your Apple Developer account when prompted.
-The native build runs in the cloud and submits to TestFlight.
+Replit builds a native app in the cloud and submits it to TestFlight.

 The first build of a version typically requires a TestFlight beta review.
 After approval, you can usually push additional builds to testers faster.